Australia’s trusted immunisation experts

 Post-licensure surveillance of adverse events following immunisation (AEFI) is an important component of any national immunisation program and essential to maintaining the confidence of the general public and immunisation providers in the national immunisation program.

 NCIRS plays a pivotal and collaborative role in monitoring and promoting vaccine safety.
 A key partner is the Therapeutic Goods Administration (TGA), which monitors AEFI through national passive surveillance and sends AEFI reports data related to vaccines from the Adverse Events Management System (AEMS) in a de-identified form to NCIRS to conduct various analyses.
 We analyse TGA AEMS vaccine data to prepare regular national AEFI surveillance reports (published annually in the journal Communicable Diseases Intelligence), national immunisation program evaluations, reports to the Australian Technical Advisory Group on Immunisation (ATAGI) and other ad hoc analyses.
 Find out more here.

-NCIRS also collaborates with other organisations on a range of important vaccine safety activities:
+NCIRS also leads the following initiatives for a range of important vaccine safety activities:

 Paediatric Active Enhanced Disease Surveillance (PAEDS)